regresado/raycasting/README.md

 Welcome to Regreso for Raycast.
 This README primarily serves to help other developers setup, run, and collaborate the Regreso Raycast extension!

-## 👋 Introduction
+## 💬 Introduction

 Ever find yourself wanting to come back to an article, video, link, or manual at a later time but never actually doing it?
 (Regreso might be for you!)
-Or constantly having to launch the Regreso web [platform](https://regreso.netlify.app) everytime you find something amazing?
+Or find yourself constantly having to launch the Regreso web [platform](https://regreso.netlify.app) every time you stumble across something amazing?

 ### 🤔 What's the Solution?

-This extension, obviously, but why?
+This extension (obviously) but why?
 First off, Raycast is a super epic MacOS/Windows app that allows you to quickly execute commands to do things like launch apps, find files, perform simple calculations, translate text, etc from the comfort of a conveniently-shortcutted command palette.
 But this extension gives you the added power of **saving your links and richly-formatted notes**.
-Additionally, with features not supported on the Regreso platform (such as drafts), this extension will go farther to become an important client platform.
+Additionally, with planned features not supported on the Regreso platform (such as drafts), this extension will hopefully become an important platform client.

 ### 💪 Example Use Cases

 - You somehow ended up with 50 tabs generated from some niche rabbit-hole research on a topic and need to quickly organize them all into maps and workspaces.
-- You use multiple machines regularly and want to be able to access your saved resources across browsers or (without) a browser.
+- You use multiple machines regularly and want to be able to access your saved resources across browsers or (without) a browser at all.

 ## 📺 Demo Video & Setup Tutorial

 https://github.com/user-attachments/assets/d10b786e-c00c-476f-9634-c253c732ee52

 ## 🚀 Usage

 To run this extension, simply:

-1. Clone this repository to your device using `git clone` and navigate (`cd`) into it, and run the `npm run dev` script,
+1. Clone this repository to your device using `git clone`, navigate (`cd`) into it, and run the `npm run dev` script,
 2. Launch Raycast like usual (alt+space maybe?) and search for "Settings".
-Inside of the Regreso settings menu (from the sidebar), provide your fill in your regreso account email/password (you can create one by signing up with email/password [here](https://regreso.netlify.app/sign-up)) and close settings
+Inside of the Regreso settings menu (from the sidebar), fill in your regreso account credentials (you can create one by signing up with email/password [here](https://regreso.netlify.app/sign-up)) and close settings.
 4. Start using Regreso for Raycast!
 You can use the commands described below or search "regreso" globally in Raycast.

 ## 🛠️ Developing

-Some useful commands when developing this extension include:
+Some useful commands when using or developing the alpha version of this extension include:

 - `npm run dev` / `npm run build`
 - `npm run lint` / `npm run fix-lint`